 Right there you moved from politics to the links in two strokes.
 That’s a birdie!

 Guns: Until Obama takes all the guns away, this one’s going to be on the table.
-Guns are as American as baseball, so why not just talk about baseball?
+Guns are as American as baseball, and you can even find daily gun and ammo deal here.
 Let’s say your cousin says, “We need to get rid of all weapons!”
 Come back at him with, “You might want to ban Aroldis Chapman, the closer for the Cincinnati Reds, too.
 He throws faster than an assault rifle.
 Now that we’re talking baseball, did you hear that Robinson Cano might want to go back to New York?”

 Home run.
 What started as a boring debate now has everyone thinking about their fantasy teams for next year.